zesanriky/Lottery/README.md

 # How run this project?

-JUst downlaod the project or import with Eclipes and run the file below:
+Just downlaod the project or import with Eclipes and run the file below:

 ```bash
 Game.java

 ```

+The program will show you the path what do to and how to proceed.